Scaffold Injury Compensation Claims Information

 There are many ways in which scaffolding accidents occur and the structure can be very dangerous if not constructed in the safest way possible.

-It’s imperative that someone with extensive experience erects the scaffolding because it can collapse and cause serious injuries, especially if you fall from height.
 Using unsuitable or damaged scaffolding clips is also another common reason why scaffolding structures collapse.
+Someone with extensive experience must erect the scaffolding because it can collapse and cause serious injuries, especially if you fall from height.

 Even if a small part of the structure comes off, the damage which it can do to a person is huge.
 A falling object could injure someone at ground level if it falls from the structure, resulting in a falling object claim.
 This is why it’s advisable for workers on the site to be provided with quality protective equipment, including hard hats to protect them against potential injuries.
 Second hand or for hire scaffolding are also generally worn and sometimes not looked after.

 Tylers can investigate the causes and establish if any Health & Safety breaches have occurred.
 Our team will work tirelessly to ensure you receive the compensation you deserve for your scaffolding accident claim.

 Laws that Guide Scaffolding Tower Injury Compensation Claim

 There are several legislations in place to offer guidance to injured persons who have sustained injuries because of falling structures in construction sites.
 Some of these laws include work height regulation, personal protective appliance regulations and the provisions as well as the use of building appliance regulations.

 Experienced solicitors can provide superb legal advice to any injured person because they have a clear understanding about what legal procedures should be taken and the amount which should be asked for in compensation when making a scaffolding injury compensation claim.
 By working with a reputable solicitor, you stand better chances of getting fairer compensation for the suffering which you have undergone after falling from a high scaffolding structure or after being hit by a falling piece of the structure.